 Children instinctively know what makes a satisfactory story: if that knowledge isn't coded into our genes, it's certainly wired into our brains.
 But I've been wondering what else in my childhood has fed into my writing self, and I realise that one thing I'm grateful for is childhood paper games.

-Adverbs: The first person writes a column of quantities - a hatful, a fathom, a milligram - and folds it to hide them.
-The next writes a column of adjectives, the third writes nouns, then verbs, and so on.
-When it's unfolded you have the basics of rows of mad sentences to be read aloud: 'A mouthful of motherly ping-pong tables waltzed distractedly towards Richard Nixon holding a machete.'
+Adverbs: The first person draws say ten lines across the page, then on the left-hand side writes a vertical column of ten quantities - a hatful of, a fathom of, a milligram of - and folds it to hide them, so only the lines show, not the words.
+The next writes a column of adjectives and folds over, the third writes nouns, fourth verbs, fifth adverbs, prepositions, (indirect) object, (direct) object.
+When it's unfolded you have the basic elements of ten mad sentences, though you may need to tweak the prepositions before you read them aloud: 'A mouthful of motherly ping-pong tables waltzed distractedly towards Richard Nixon holding a machete.'
 It would probably give a nervous breakdown to the doctrinaire avoider of adjectives and adverbs - the kind who takes endless Creative Writing courses but never actually reads.
 The rest of us just enjoy it.

-Title and Paragraph: The first person writes a title, the next a paragraph from the book and folds over the title, the third writes a new title, and so on.
+Title and Paragraph: The first person writes an invented title and author, and hands it on.
+The next person writes a paragraph from that book and folds over the title; the third reads the paragraph and gives it a new title and author, folds of the paragraph, and so on.
 The Pratislovickirika Incident by Otto Plog, Not Wisely but Too Well by Pandora Rosemeathe, or With Faithful Fowling Piece in Hand, Memoirs of a Duck-shooting Life by Maj.
-Gen. Sir Crombie Smythe-Gordon (Retd.) is the kind of thing we handed on for the next person to write paragraphs for.
+Gen. Sir Crombie Smythe-Gordon (Retd.) are the kind of thing we handed on for the next person to write paragraphs for.
 Voice is one of my most cherished technical tools: The Mathematics of Love has two narrators of different genders and centuries, and one review praised its 'bilingual dexterity'.
 For that, clearly, my thanks go to Otto Plog, Pandora Rosemeathe, and the Major General.